Banking and Securities

 - Wealth Management and Private Banking

-Deloitte and Efma are delighted to present you the results of the second edition of the wealth management and private banking survey.
-This year, the white paper from Deloitte Luxembourg addresses challenges and opportunities that are specific to today’s wealth management and private banking cross-border activities.
+Deloitte and Efma are delighted to present to you the results of the second edition of the wealth management and private banking survey.
+This white paper from Deloitte Luxembourg addresses challenges and opportunities that are specific to today’s wealth management and private banking cross-border activities.

 - Tackling too-big-to fail, the resolvability challenge for banks